sheng09/PHYS3070-2020/Week2/Lab1.md

 # A Program Example in Python

 In Part I, we use `spdiff` to compute epicentral distance and `equake`/`equakez` to plot.
 Those programs are in *FORTRAN* or *bash* and requires another softwave *GMT*.
-Instead, here in another implementation zipped [here](https://github.com/sheng09/PHYS3070-2020/raw/master/Week2/Lab1-Jupyter.zip) in *Python*.
+Instead, here in another implementation in *Python* zipped [here](https://github.com/sheng09/PHYS3070-2020/raw/master/Week2/Lab1-Jupyter.zip).
 To make it easy, it is in Jupyter notebook, and you can play it.
 It may be benefical for your Part III programming.

 # Part II (30 points)
 ### **Purpose**